kushsachin/kushsachin/README.md

 ### 💡 **Value Proposition**

-- 2 years 10 months experience building production-ready web applications
+- 3 years of experience in building production-ready web applications
 - Proven track record in performance optimization (30-40% efficiency gains)
 - Expert in complex state management and API integration
 - Strong focus on clean code architecture and maintainability